mahdiarrashidi/mysamples/python/Readme.md

-This code create an EC2 instance.
+First code create an EC2 instance.

 pip install boto3

-python3 boto3.py
+2nd code create a backup file and transfer it to the ftp server.